 All the employees of the Parent and the Spanish subsidiaries of all the Group's business lines are covered by industry-specific or company-specific collective agreements, which together are generally applicable to all employees.
-At international level, mention must be made of the collective bargaining processes held in relation to various matters (remuneration, working days and times, etc.) in various geographies (Algeria, Brazil, Chile, Mexico, New Zealand, Poland, etc.), thus covering 85% of the CAF Group's headcount.
+At international level, mention must be made of the collective bargaining processes held in relation to various matters (remuneration, working days and times, etc.) in various geographies (Algeria, Brazil, Chile, Mexico, New Zealand, Poland, UK and Italy), thus covering 84% of the CAF Group's headcount.